 - Bench Boost will count in all the scores from your benched players as well.
 This chip should be used if your bench players have also very favorable fixtures.
 But if you have injured/suspended players on the bench or they are facing very difficult opponents, the chip is wasted.

 Then you have the Wildcard, which can be activated from the Transfers page.
 There is one Wildcard available for the autumn period and one for the spring period.
-Wildcard allows you to make unlimited transfers without any minus points.
+The wildcard allows you to make unlimited transfers without any minus points.
 It’s usually used after 4-5 rounds by players, who feel they made mistakes in the opening rounds and want a fresh start.
-Wildcard can be also used, if you get lots of injuries and suspensions to your team.
+The wildcard can be also used if you get lots of injuries and suspensions to your team.

 At spring season you’d save your Wildcard to the final rounds, where some teams have two matches inside one gameweek due to postponed games.
 You can read more from our FPL Strategy Guide article.

-If you get a feeling that playing Fantasy Premier League is actually quite easy, you are not mistaken.
+If you get a feeling that how to play Fantasy Premier League has actually a quite easy answer, you are not mistaken.
 All you need to do is pick 15 Premier League players and see how they perform.
 The fun part is that anyone can beat anyone in FPL!
 Even if you are a complete newbie, you might get lucky and pick some players even the gurus missed.

 The actual game play is not difficult, which is why FPL is also so popular.
 But even finishing in the top 100.000 is one hell of a task!
 The world is full of fantasy enthusiasts, who spend endless hours analyzing the players.
 This game is easy to play, but you’ll see how difficult it is to be at the top after a full season.